Last Updated on

-Tips to Prepare Your Child for Independence Day Speech
+Tips to Prepare Your Child for an Independence Day Speech

-Help your child practice to deliver a great speech and also use the following tips to help them build their confidence.
-This can prepare them to face the gathering on the day.
+Help your child practice to deliver a great speech and also use the following tips to help build confidence.
+This can prepare him to face the gathering on the day.

 1. Memorise the Speech

 Coax your child to memorise the speech and practice it several times over.
 If your child can confidently deliver the speech without reading from a piece of paper he will appear more convincing and confident.
 Also, teach him a few techniques to overcome his stage fear if he has any of that, like staring at a distant object and the like.